qwx9/notes/net/guitar/practice/tracks.md

 ## working on

-- killing in the name of
+- killing in the name of (stdc, not dropped)
+- kill the king
 - ignominious and pale
+- running from evil

 ## partial